Manhunt continues for ‘dangerous’ Somerville bank robbery suspect who opened fire on police

 SOMERVILLE, MASS.
-(WHDH) - Authorities are urging Somerville residents to stay indoors and remain vigilant as they search for a “dangerous” suspect in connection with a bank robbery that triggered a massive active shooter response Wednesday morning.
+(WHDH) - Authorities are urging Somerville residents to remain vigilant as they search for a “dangerous” suspect in connection with a bank robbery that triggered a massive active shooter response Wednesday morning.

 Troopers responded to the area of College Avenue about 10:30 a.m. after an armed suspect reportedly robbed the Middlesex Federal Savings Bank, took off on foot, and fired multiple shots at responding Somerville police officers, who returned fire.